 Some common reasons are that it has been confusing to understand the process, it has been difficult to connect with service providers, or the funding did not match your needs.
 It is important to keep records of this.

-Before your plan review happens, it’s important for you to think about how successful or unsuccessful the previous 12 months with your NDIS plan been.
+Before your plan a reassessment happens, it’s important for you to think about how successful or unsuccessful the previous 12 months with your NDIS plan been.

 This will include measuring your progress towards your goals, considering any unmet needs you have, reviewing your current supports and deciding if they are still necessary for you, and considering any new goals that you would like to work towards over the next 12 months.

-You can also contact the Amaze Autism Advisors to discuss your plan progress and review preparation.
-Call 1300 308 699, email firstname.lastname@example.org or use the webchat on this site.
+You can also contact the Amaze Autism Connect advisors to discuss your plan progress and reassessment preparation.
+Call 1300 308 699, email [email protected] or use the webchat on this site.
 This service is open from 8am–7pm, Monday to Friday (excluding public holidays).

-If your circumstances or needs change, you can request an ‘unscheduled plan review’.
+If your circumstances or needs change, you can request an plan reassessment at any time.

-It is important to note that your circumstances need to have changed significantly from your last meeting for a plan review to take place.
+It is important to note that your circumstances need to have changed significantly from your last meeting for a reassessment to take place.
 If you simply feel that your plan does not meet your needs, you can request an internal review, which is a separate process.

 If you are unhappy with an NDIA decision, or the supports included in your plan, you can request an internal review.